mariadb-corporation/mariadb-connector-python/mariadb-pool/README.md

 pool.close()
 ```

-#### Using Connection Parameters
+#### Using ConnectionPool Constructor

-Create a pool with traditional connection parameters:
+Alternatively, use the traditional constructor:

 ```python
 import mariadb